-Peel Ports Group engages regularly with the local Leisure Community to discuss marine safety.
+Peel Ports Group engages regularly with the local leisure communities at individual port level to discuss marine safety.
 As a minimum, an annual leisure committee meeting is held to facilitate discussion on safety matters pertaining to that port.
 All changes and proposals that may have an impact on leisure users shall as far as practical be subject to local consultation.
 Ports each have their own SOP in place in the MSMS Volume 2 if applicable.